crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 Every microservice you author needs to be completely "hardened".
 If any microservice stops
 responding you experience a customer facing outage.
-Customers won't stick around to use a flaky system.
-How do you always combat this risk of outages in any software environment?

 It takes a tremendous amount of investment to do uptime reasonably well.
-This effort is rarely cataloged.
+This effort needs to be cataloged before moving into microservces, and slimmed down.

 In theory the cloud or a large software team makes it easier with economies of scale but this has not been the case.
 Technology has reached a point in the curve where it has become more expensive than ever to run a high uptime service with a massive skill set needed to do it correctly.
-This typically requires senior engineering time.
+High uptime services requires senior engineering time.
-Senior engineering time is typically better spent on the business facing customer needs, as one of the scarcest resources in business today.
+Senior engineering time is scarce and expensive.

-We will explore here why each microservice comes with a 60% overhead of operational excellence.
+Next we explore why each microservice comes with a 60% overhead of operational excellence.
 This cost overhead number may be as low as 40%; however 60% is a better reference number to use as a starting metric.

-This metric will prevent you from splitting up your system into microservices which you don't need, you don't want, and you may not be able to afford
+This metric is a useful warning label.

-### Why programmers favor microservices?
-Why do we pay this heavy microservices tax?
+### Why do programmers tend to favor microservices?

-Any MBA would tell you that you should not spend 60% more when you can get the same outcome for half.
-The adoption of microservices for most programmers is akin to idealism.
+Clearly we should avoid an additional 60% more when you can get the same outcome for half.
+Despite the cost, microserves are adopted as a form of idealism.

 Where did they come from, and why do programmers often make them today, when they carry an enormous overhead?

 #### Be like Amazon

-Microservice are allegedly invented or were adopted heavily at Amazon.
-But Amazon first started and was highly successful with a monolith, after which they transitioned to microservices due to their incredible size.
+Microservice were adopted heavily at Amazon.
+But Amazon first started and
+was highly successful with a monolith, after which they transitioned to microservices due to their incredible size.
 If you want to be like Amazon then perhaps follow their footsteps; first, build